Terique Mohammed

-Terique David Mohammed (born January 27, 2000) is a Canadian professional soccer player who plays as a left-back for Lexington SC in USL League One.
+Terique David Mohammed (born 27 January 2000) is a professional footballer who plays as a left-back for USL League Two club Des Moines Menace.
+Born in Canada, he represents Guyana at international level.

 Club career

 Toronto FC

 In 2016, Mohammed joined the academy of Major League Soccer side Toronto FC.
-In 2018, he played for Toronto FC III and Toronto FC II, and on September 27, 2018, he signed professional terms with the latter for the 2019 season.
+In 2018, he played for Toronto FC III and Toronto FC II, and on 27 September 2018, he signed professional terms with the latter for the 2019 season.

-Mohammed was loaned to Canadian Premier League club FC Edmonton on August 3, 2020.
-He made his debut for Edmonton on August 15 against Forge FC.
-He was released by TFC II on December 23, 2020.
+Mohammed was loaned to Canadian Premier League club FC Edmonton on 3 August 2020.
+He made his debut for Edmonton on 15 August against Forge FC.
+He was released by TFC II on 23 December 2020.

 Dundalk

 Mohammed signed for League of Ireland Premier Division club Dundalk in February 2021 and was sent out on loan to League of Ireland First Division side Athlone Town in order to gain experience.
 However, before the season would begin, Mohammed was recalled from loan by Dundalk due to concerns over a lack of playing time while at Athlone.
-However, due to his late recall he is unable to play a competitive fixture for Dundalk until July, although he did play in a friendly for Dundalk against Athlone on April 27, after which he began training with Canadian side Atletico Ottawa.
-Mohammed was loaned to York United on June 3, 2021.
-On September 23, York announced that Mohammed's loan had been terminated.
+However, due to his late recall he was unable to play a competitive fixture for Dundalk until July, although he did play in a friendly for Dundalk against Athlone on 27 April after which he began training with Canadian side Atletico Ottawa.
+Mohammed was loaned to York United on 3 June 2021.
+On 23 September, York announced that Mohammed's loan had been terminated.
 Prior to the 2022 season, new Dundalk coach Stephen O'Donnell would announce that Mohammed would not be in Dundalk's plans for the 2022 season.

 FC Edmonton

-Mohammed returned to FC Edmonton on March 23, 2022.
+Mohammed returned to FC Edmonton on 23 March 2022.

 Lexington

-Mohammed signed with USL League One expansion club Lexington SC on January 27, 2023.
+Mohammed signed with USL League One expansion club Lexington SC on 27 January 2023.

 International career

-Born in Canada, Mohammed is of Guyanese and Trinidadian descent.
 In April 2017, Mohammed was named to the Canadian U17 side for the 2017 CONCACAF U-17 Championship.
 In October 2018, he was named to the U20 side for the 2018 CONCACAF U-20 Championship.
-Mohammed was named to the Canadian U-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2020.
+Mohammed was named to the Canadian U-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on 26 February 2020.